9. How will the Council respond to petitions?

 - Holding a meeting with the petitioners.

-- Referring the petition for consideration by the Council’s Scrutiny Committee*.
+- Referring the petition for consideration by the Council’s Overview and Scrutiny Committees*.

 - Calling a referendum.

 - Writing to the petition organiser setting out our views about the request in the petition.